sushmangupta/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/3CO Managing products/1LU_catalog_and_checkout.md

 icon: "" # svg, png? dark mode?
 authors: []
 visibility: "public"
+goal: "The target group should understand the fundamental components that make the difference between a website an online store."
 ---

 ## The catalog part of an online shop